Lake Placid has a few good stories to tell. Like this one from 1927.

-Swain Bower’s story is depicted in this 22-foot-wide mural (above), which was painted on the exterior wall at 217 North Main Avenue in 2015 by artist Keith Goodson.
+Swain Bower’s story is depicted in this 22-foot-wide mural (above), which was painted on the exterior wall at 217 North Main Avenue by artist Keith Goodson in 2015.

 What makes this and 50 other local murals unique is Lake Placid’s way of telling those stories.
 Through paintings.
 On walls.
 All over town.

 Young Grady Parrish, age 10, was waiting to get a haircut at a barber shop when another customer pointed out two strangely dressed men passing by on the sidewalk, one wearing a red wig and the other a black wig.